GSA/Section508.gov/_events/2025-06-03-jun-usab-webinar.md

 **WHERE:** Virtual webinar

 ### Registration
-Session and registration information is available at: <a href="https://accessibilityonline.org/ADA-Audio/session?id=111171" target="_blank">That Doesn't Need to Be a PDF</a>.
+Session and registration information is available at: <a href="https://accessibilityonline.org/ADA-Audio/session?id=111171" target="_blank" class="usa-link--external">That Doesn't Need to Be a PDF</a>.

 **Reviewed/Updated:** June 2025